Aptivi/NitrocidKS/DocGen/wiki/Home.md

 ### Second-generation (API v2.0)

-This revision of the second-generation version is still under active development.
+This revision of the second-generation version is supported until 2/22/2025, and the security support will end at 2/22/2027.

 | Version    | Release date | EOL date    | Security EOL date | EOL status  |
 |:----------:|:------------:|:-----------:|:-----------------:|:-----------:|